Overview

 Run R CMD check

-Run risk assessment metrics using default weighting
+Run risk assessment metrics using default or user defined weighting

 Installation